-On March 12, the office of the Secretary of State released draft language for the referendum as it will appear on the November ballot.
-The question, as drafted, reads:
+On May 5, the office of the Secretary of State released finalized language for the referendum as it will appear on the November ballot.
+The question reads:

 In 2024, a citizen’s initiative campaign known as “Voter ID for ME,” collected signatures for regressive and restrictive changes to Maine’s voting laws.
 The Secretary of State’s office has since certified enough of those signatures, and the referendum question is now poised to be on the ballot on Election Day in November 2025.
 You can read the full draft proposal here.